pqstrate/eckfp8/schnorr/README.md

 # Schnorr Signatures over KoalaBear Curve

-A Rust implementation of the Schnorr signature scheme using the KoalaBear elliptic curve (defined over an Fp8 extension field) and Poseidon2-BabyBear hash function.
+A Rust implementation of the Schnorr signature scheme using the KoalaBear elliptic curve (defined over an Fp8 extension field) and Poseidon2 hash function over the KoalaBear field.

 ## Features

 - **Schnorr Signatures**: Classic Schnorr signature scheme with provable security
 - **KoalaBear Curve**: Elliptic curve over an Fp8 extension field optimized for zero-knowledge proofs
-- **Poseidon2 Hashing**: Uses Poseidon2-BabyBear for the Fiat-Shamir transform
+- **Poseidon2 Hashing**: Uses Poseidon2 over the KoalaBear field for the Fiat-Shamir transform
 - **Serialization**: Built-in support for `serde` serialization/deserialization
 - **Type Safety**: Separate types for signing and verifying keys